chrisseaton/chrisseaton.github.io/rubytruffle/index.md

 # Blog Posts and Articles

+*   [Flip-Flops &mdash; the 1-in-10-million operator](flip-flops/).
+Do people actually use flip-flops?

 *   [Deoptimizing Ruby](deoptimizing/).
 What deoptimization means for Ruby and how JRuby+Truffle implements and applies it.

 *   [Very High Performance C Extensions For JRuby+Truffle](cext/).
 How JRuby+Truffle supports C extensions.